MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 </p>

 <p>
 Other inspection maps are highly abstract and focus on just a few key features, such as boundary stones.
-The map embedded below comes from the holdings of the Hessian State Archive in Darmstadt (reference HStAD, P 1, 2522) and is a minimalist sketch from the year 1628.
+The map embedded below (<strong>fig. 1.1</strong>) comes from the holdings of the Hessian State Archive in Darmstadt (reference HStAD, P 1, 2522) and is a minimalist sketch from the year 1628.
 It shows the approximate borders of the three villages of Angenroth, Gleimenhain, and Fischbach, as well as their proximity to the territories of Hesse-Darmstadt, Hesse-Kassel, and Electoral Mainz:
 </p>

 <a href="https://digitalisate-he.arcinsys.de/hstad/p_1/2522/p_1%232522.jpg" target="_blank">